 Genetic variation, the genetic difference between individuals, is what contributes to a species’ adaptation to its environment.
 In humans, genetic variation begins with an egg, about 100 million sperm, and fertilization.
 Fertile women ovulate roughly once per month, releasing an egg from follicles in the ovary.
 The egg travels, via the fallopian tube, from the ovary to the uterus, where it may be fertilized by a sperm.

 The egg and the sperm each contain 23 chromosomes.
 Chromosomes are long strings of genetic material known as deoxyribonucleic acid (DNA).
-DNA is a helix-shaped molecule made up of nucleotide base pairs.
+DNA is a double helix-shaped molecule made up of nucleotide base pairs.
 In each chromosome, sequences of DNA make up genes that control or partially control a number of visible characteristics, known as traits, such as eye color, hair color, and so on.
 A single gene may have multiple possible variations, or alleles.
 An allele is a specific version of a gene.
 So, a given gene may code for the trait of hair color, and the different alleles of that gene affect which hair color an individual has.

 When a sperm and egg fuse, their 23 chromosomes combine to create a zygote with 46 chromosomes (23 pairs).
 Therefore, each parent contributes half the genetic information carried by the offspring; the resulting physical characteristics of the offspring (called the phenotype) are determined by the interaction of genetic material supplied by the parents (called the genotype).
 A person’s genotype is the genetic makeup of that individual.
 Phenotype, on the other hand, refers to the individual’s inherited physical characteristics, which are a combination of genetic and environmental influences (Figure 3.4).